Why is brewery cleanliness important?

 State’s Brewery Program, comprised of five alkaline and acidic CIP cleaners, allows for a more efficient cleaning and sanitizing process by using high performing chemicals that clean your equipment faster which yields quicker kettle turns.

-Keep bacteria and wild yeast from contaminating your beer by using the necessary chemicals and cleaning processes to combat any microbes, therefore protecting your brand by keeping your beer true to taste.
+Keep bacteria and wild yeast from contaminating your beer by using the necessary chemicals and cleaning processes to combat any microbes, protecting your brand by keeping your beer true to taste.
 You’ll be able to maintain safety standards and spend less time cleaning your equipment and more time enjoying the brew!